leka/moti/INSTALL.md

 $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
 ```

 For troubleshooting, [Google](http://lmgtfy.com/?q=homebrew) is your best friend.
-You can also try typing `brew doctor` in your Terminal to see what is wrong.
+You can also try typing `brew doctor` in your `Terminal.app` to see what is wrong.
 Please don't fill issues on Github regarding the installation of Homebrew, we won't read them.

-####Installing Git with Homebrew
+#### Installing Git with Homebrew

 Now we are going to install/update Git with Homebrew.